MicrosoftDocs/dynamics-365-project-operations/articles/sales/sales-units-unit-groups.md

 # required metadata

 title: Units and unit groups
-description: This topic provides information about how to create units and unit groups in Dynamics 365 Project Operations.
+description: This article provides information about how to create units and unit groups in Dynamics 365 Project Operations.
 author: rumant
 ms.date: 09/18/2020
 ms.topic: article